mkbaldwin/notes-public/pluralsight/cloud/aws-ccp_3_intro-to-security-architecture.md

   * Performance Efficiency
   * Cost Optimization

-### High-availability & Fault Tolerence
+### High-availability & Fault Tolerance

-  * Everything fails all of the time - CTO Amazon
+  * Everything fails all the time - CTO Amazon
   * Reliability on AWS
-    * Fault tolerence
+    * Fault tolerance
       * Being able to handle failure of app components
     * High Availability
       * Keep entire solution even if problems occur
       * Powered by most AWS services out of the box
-    * Solutions on EC2 must be destroyed to be fault tolerent
+    * Solutions on EC2 must be deployed to be fault-tolerant
     * Should leverage more than one AZ
     * Some services can help
       * SQS (Simple Queue Service)